 Building a soccer field is an expensive and time-consuming project.
-The prices vary depending upon the type of grass and region.
+The prices vary depending on the type of grass and region.

 Synthetic or artificial turf is the most commonly used type of grass not only for soccer fields but also for hockey, lacrosse, baseball, and football fields.
-This article discussed the cost to build both artificial turf fields and natural grass fields in detail.
+This article discussed the cost of building both artificial turf fields and natural grass fields in detail.

 If you’re planning to build a soccer field in your institution or for your community, then read this guide carefully till the very end.